top of page

 Because your body is going through so much change, there are a few things worth paying close attention.

-Postpartum thyroiditis affects roughly 5 to 10 percent of women after delivery, yet it often goes unrecognized.
+Postpartum thyroiditis affects roughly 5 to 10 percent of women after delivery, and often time it often goes unrecognized.
+The symptoms can mimic symptoms of other conditions.
 It occurs when the thyroid becomes inflamed after birth, and it can cause symptoms like fatigue, hair loss, weight changes, mood shifts, and difficulty concentrating which are symptoms that can also be associated with motherhood without an underlying illness.
 If something feels off beyond what you’d expect, it’s worth asking your doctor to check your thyroid levels.

 Postpartum depression is more than the “baby blues.”
 It’s normal to feel emotional and tearful in the first week or two after birth as hormones adjust.
-But when low mood, anxiety, or feelings of disconnection persist beyond two weeks or feel more intense, that’s postpartum depression, and it’s both common and treatable.
+But when low mood, anxiety, or feelings of disconnection persist beyond two weeks or feel more intense, that can be postpartum depression, and it’s both common and treatable.
 In Orange County and across California, more physicians are now screening for this more attentively, but if you feel like something isn’t right, please don’t wait to be asked.
 Bring it up.
+There are different options for therapy like CBT and EMDR that can be helpful.

-Physical recovery after birth, whether vaginal or via C-section, takes time and deserves attention.
+Physical recovery after birth, whether vaginal or via C-section, takes time and we do not talk about how long it takes nearly enough.
 It’s normal to experience some bleeding, cramping, and discomfort in the weeks following delivery.
 Incision care after a C-section requires monitoring for signs of infection.
-Many women are surprised to find that their menstrual cycle returns at a different time than expected which sometimes can be sooner than they anticipated, especially if not breastfeeding, sometimes later.
+Many women are surprised to find that their menstrual cycle returns at a different time than expected which sometimes can be sooner or later than one thought.

 A Note From My Own Experience

 I’ve sat on both sides of this conversation first as the physician and then as the patient.
-I am a family medicine doctor now practicing in Orange County, I’ve supported many women through the postpartum period.
+I am a family medicine doctor now practicing in Newport Beach, I’ve supported many women through the postpartum period.
 I’ve reviewed labs, asked about mood, talked through the physical recovery, and tried to make sure nothing important was being overlooked.
 I care deeply about getting it right.

 Then I became a patient myself last year.
 Now, I understood in a completely new way how much can happen between appointments, how quickly things change, and how much it matters to have a doctor who genuinely has time for you during this season.